 Did you know Windows 10 has a screen recording utility called the Xbox Game Bar?
 With it, you can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone on using Microsoft Office.
-To make easier for you, we've outlined a few simple steps on how to record video of an app in Windows 10.
+To make it easier for you, we've outlined a few simple steps on how to record your screen in Windows 10.

-How to Record Video of an App in Windows 10
+How to record your screen in Windows 10

-2. Press the Windows key and the letter G at the same time to open the Game Bar dialog.
+2. Press the Windows key + G at the same time to open the Game Bar dialog.

 4. Click on the Start Recording button (or Win + Alt + R) to begin capturing video.